-For triple major Andrew Steely '18, some of his best experiences at Susquehanna have come in the lab.
+For triple major Andrew Steely '18, some of his best experiences at Susquehanna came in the lab.

-"I also have gained coding experience across several computer languages.
-This dense experimental and theoretical background has prepared me to be a competitive applicant for jobs in academia or industry."
+"I also gained coding experience across several computer languages.
+This dense experimental and theoretical background prepared me to be a competitive applicant for jobs in academia or industry."

-In partnership with Lehigh University, he has done research in diatomic molecular spectroscopy with Carl Faust, assistant professor of physics at Susquehanna.
-He's also helped Faust in his efforts to establish a functional laser lab on campus.
+In partnership with Lehigh University, he did research in diatomic molecular spectroscopy with Carl Faust, assistant professor of physics at Susquehanna.
+He also helped Faust in his efforts to establish a functional laser lab on campus.

-After graduation, Steely plans to pursue a graduate degree in experimental physics or engineering.
+After graduation, Steely planned to pursue a graduate degree in experimental physics or engineering.